 The first line in that file is the version string.
 You must make sure that it matches the exact version string of the TortoiseSVN installation package.
-The second line is a custom text, shown in the upgrade dialog.
+The second line is a custom text, shown in the commit dialog.
 You can write there whatever you want.
-Just note that the space in the upgrade dialog is limited.
+Just note that the space in the commit dialog is limited.
 Too long messages will get truncated!
 The third line is the URL to the new installation package.
-This URL is opened when the user clicks on the custom message label in the upgrade dialog.
+This URL is opened when the user clicks on the custom message label in the commit dialog.
 You can also just point the user to a web page instead of the MSI file directly.
 The URL is opened with the default web browser, so if you specify a web page, that page is opened and shown to the user.
 If you specify the MSI package, the browser will ask the user to save the MSI file locally.

 C.3.
-Setting the SVN ASP DOT NET HACK environment variable
+Setting the SVN\ASP\DOT\NET\HACK environment variable

-As of version 1.4.0 and later, the TortoiseSVN installer doesn't provide the user with the option to set the SVN_ASP_DOT_NET_HACK environment variable anymore, since that caused many problems and confusions with users which always install everything no matter if they know what it is for.
+As of version 1.4.0 and later, the TortoiseSVN installer doesn't provide the user with the option to set the SVN\ASP\DOT\NET\HACK environment variable anymore, since that caused many problems and confusion for users who always install everything no matter whether they know what it is for.